magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 All these things go together.
 If we come to know them through practice and make an end of them, we live in an ordinary way.
 Just like the Buddha and the ariyas.
-They lived just like worldly beings ().
+They lived just like worldly beings (*puthujjana*).
 They used the same language as worldly beings.
 Their everyday existence wasn’t really different.
 They used many of the same conventions.
 Where they differed was that they didn’t create suffering for themselves with their minds.
 They had no suffering.
-This is the crucial point; they went beyond suffering, extinguishing suffering. means ‘extinguishing’.
+This is the crucial point; they went beyond suffering, extinguishing suffering.
+Nibbāna means ‘extinguishing’.
 Extinguishing suffering, extinguishing heat and torment, extinguishing doubt and anxiety.

 There’s no need to be in doubt about the practice.
 Whenever there is doubt about something, don’t have doubt about the doubt – look directly